Oven-Baked Oil-Free Zucchini and Squash

 Instructions

 • Preheat oven to 425 degrees.
-Line a large baking sheet with parchment paper or silicone baking mat.
+Line a large baking sheet with parchment paper or a silicone baking mat.

 • Pour cornmeal and flour into a gallon-size storage bag.
 Then, toss in the squash and zucchini.
 Close the top of the bag and toss around until veggies are coated well with the dry mixture.
 This will only be a light coating.

-• Lightly mist breaded veggies with water in a spray bottle.
+• Lightly mist the breaded veggies with water in a spray bottle.
 Then sprinkle with garlic powder, onion powder, sea salt, pepper, parsley flakes, and smoked paprika.

 • When lightly browned, move the pan to top rack and bake another 10 minutes, until brown and crispy.
 Must watch closely to keep from burning.